dma-enav/EPD/README.md

 ## Utilities ##

-The module `epd-util` contains some utlities to use with EPD.
+The module `epd-util` contains some utilities to use with EPD.

 ### Route from AIS generation ###